 Another important factor in defining the appraisal problem is the mix of property types.
 The property type mix varies from county to county, and has a great impact on the resources needed to complete the assessment update.
 In Missouri, real property assessments are required to be updated every two years, (in the odd numbered year), and knowing the quantity and types of property allows the assessor to better estimate the time frame, manpower needs and production targets.
 Property types can be defined any number of ways.
 Typically, assessors track the number of residential, agricultural and commercial parcels and whether they are improved or vacant.
-In counties with a large area owned by the federal government, a count of the exempt parcels may help the assessor to better estimate the resources needed.
-For a detailed discussion on estimating manpower, time frame or production targets, see the text on assessment maintenance plans - personnel estimation charts, section 5.3.
+In counties with a large area owned by the federal government, a count of the exempt parcels may help the assessor to better estimate the text on assessment maintenance plans - personnel estimation charts, section 5.3.